psychogenic/convertym/README.md

 # convertym
-Parse and convert a ym file to a simple set of registers to set per sample
+Parse and convert a ym file to a simple set of registers to set per sample, either as a binary file or pure python.

 This is a slightly hacked up version of the StSound library that converts a YM file, e.g. from [here](http://antarctica.no/stuff/atari/YM2/Misc.Games/), for